JarlPenguin/releases/README.md

 7. Change the values of GITHUB_TOKEN and optionally TELEGRAM_CHAT, TELEGRAM_TOKEN to your respective values:

-* `GITHUB_TOKEN` - your GitHub token (make sure it has permissions to upload releases to your repos)
+* `GITHUB_TOKEN` - your GitHub token (make sure it has permissions to upload releases to your repos).

 * `TELEGRAM_CHAT` - the ID of the channel/group chat you want the Bot to post your messages to.